 Stanley Weinstein, EMBA, ACFRE, is Executive Director of Best Chance and has spent more than 50 years in the nonprofit sector.
 As a consultant, he has provided services for more than 300 nonprofit organizations nationwide, including numerous social service/behavioral health institutions.
 From 2010-2018, Stanley was a volunteer mentor at Central New Mexico Correctional Facility, where he taught mindfulness and coping skills.
 Mr. Weinstein was also trained at Presbyterian Hospital, participating in the Clinical Pastoral Education (CPE) program.
 Subsequently, he worked as a chaplain at the hospital for 2 years.
 Mr. Weinstein is the author of two books on nonprofit management and resource development published by John Wiley & Sons.

-Barry Ore, Program Director and Peer Support Worker, demonstrates strong recovery and leadership skills.
+Barry Ore, LSAA-NM, Program Director and Peer Support Worker, demonstrates strong recovery and leadership skills.
 He was trained by Project ECHO’s New Mexico Peer Education Program and facilitated peer education groups for several years while incarcerated.
 Barry also works for Project ECHO, training peer educators in New Mexico state prisons.
 A gifted writer and thinker, he also contributes to creation of Project ECHO’s educational and outreach materials.
-Barry is an ACE-certified Personal Trainer and Group Fitness Instructor, and is committed to the physical and emotional well-being of the people we serve.
-Barry facilitates fitness groups for Addict2Athlete, a program of Albuquerque Center for Hope and Recovery.
-That program integrates substance abuse recovery with group fitness.
-Mr. Ore graduated from the University of New Mexico with a bachelor’s degree in psychology in May 2018, and is currently a masters in counseling student at UNM.
+Barry is an ACE-certified Personal Trainer, Group Fitness Instructor and Health Coach, and is committed to the physical and emotional well-being of the people we serve.
+Barry facilitates fitness groups for Addict2Athlete, a program of Albuquerque Center for Hope and Recovery, which integrates substance use recovery with group fitness.
+Mr. Ore graduated from the University of New Mexico with a bachelor’s degree in psychology in May 2018, and is currently a masters in counseling student at UNM with intent to graduate and obtain LMHC in May 2021.

-William Nofsinger, Peer Support Worker, is a Certified Peer Support Worker.
-He has been an active participant in Best Chance programs for nearly 2 years.
+William Nofsinger, CPSW, has been an active participant in Best Chance programs for nearly 3 years and works as a Peer Support Worker.
 Prior to that Bill was a member of the Peer Education Team for Project ECHO.
 Bill has been trained with our Peer Support team and is thoroughly conversant with the Best Chance Peer Support Training Manual.
 He also has completed the New Mexico Office of Peer Recovery certification program.
 Moreover, he is continuing his education and earning CEUs with OPRE.

-Rory Wolf, who has been clean and sober for 8 years and assists our Peer Support Workers, came to Best Chance as an intern from CNM.
+Rory Wolf, CPSW, has been clean and sober for 8 years and serves as Administrative Specialist.
+He came to Best Chance as an intern from CNM and has been integral in refining the program and maintaining records of the organization.
 He is a veteran and is familiar with the programs offered at the Veterans Integration Center.
-He has an Associate degree in human services and a certificate in substance abuse counselling.
-Rory is scheduled to obtain his CPSW through OPRE in August of 2019.
+He has an Associate degree in human services and a certificate in substance abuse counseling.
+Rory obtained his CPSW through OPRE in September of 2019.

-Gary Mares was trained as a Peer Educator by Project ECHO during his term of incarceration.
-He has recently completed the 40 hour training period for Best Chance Peer Support Workers.
-Gary is enrolled full-time in CNM’s Human Services program.
-He will complete his Community Health Worker Certificate from CNM in August 2019.
-That same month, Gary will obtain his CPSW through OPRE.
+Gary Mares, CCHW, CPSW, was trained as a Peer Educator by Project ECHO during his term of incarceration.
+He completed the 40 hour training period for Best Chance Peer Support Workers and is enrolled full-time in CNM’s Human Services program.
+He completed his Community Health Worker Certificate from CNM in August 2019 and obtained his CPSW through OPRE in September 2019.
+A gifted presenter, Gary has represented Best Chance at several conferences and outreach presentations.

 Board of Directors